felipetovarhenao/miniOMsynth/README.md

 - In `OpenMusic Preferences/MIDI`, enable OSC communication between OM and **miniOMsynth**, by setting the default score player to `osc-scoreplayer`.
 Check the `Force Score Player` box.

 #### MIDI playback
 - If OSC playback does not work, **miniOMsynth** also has MIDI playback support.
 In `OpenMusic Preferences/MIDI`, set the default score player to `midi-player`.
-Then, in `Ports setup`, include `to miniOMsynth` as an input device.
+Then, in `Ports setup`, include `to miniOMsynth 1` as an input device.
+Do the same in `miniOMsynth/input settings/MIDI input/`.

 | <img src="miniOMsynth_prev_images/miniOMsynth_main.png" width="197" height="306"> | <img src="miniOMsynth_prev_images/miniOMsynth_mixer.png" width="220" height="308"> |
 |------------|------------|